Murray Sinclair

-Calvin Murray Sinclair (Ojibwe name Mazina Giizhik; January 24, 1951 – November 4, 2024) was a Canadian politician who was a member of the Senate, and a First Nations lawyer who served as chair of the Indian Residential Schools Truth and Reconciliation Commission from 2009 to 2015.
+Calvin Murray Sinclair (Ojibwe name Mazina Giizhik; January 24, 1951 – November 4, 2024) was a Canadian politician and lawyer.
+On April 2, 2016, Sinclair was appointed to the Senate of Canada, serving until his resignation on January 31, 2021.
+Prior to his appointment to the senate, he was chair of the Indian Residential Schools Truth and Reconciliation Commission from 2009 to 2015.

-Sinclair previously served as Manitoba's first Indigenous judge from 1988 to 2009, and was appointed to the Senate of Canada on April 2, 2016.
-In November 2020, he announced his retirement from the Senate effective January 31, 2021.

-Queen's University announced the appointment of Sinclair as the 15th Chancellor, succeeding Jim Leech.
-He assumed the role on July 1, 2021.
+On July 1, 2021, Sinclair became the 15th Chancellor of Queen's University, succeeding Jim Leech.
 He declined to seek reappointment, with his term expiring on June 30, 2024.
 Instead, he accepted a new role as the Chancellor Emeritus and Special Advisor to the Principal on Reconciliation of Queen's University.

 Early life

 Calvin Murray Sinclair was born on January 24, 1951, and raised on the former St. Peter's Indian Reserve (existed along the shores of the Red River north to the mouth of Netley Creek from 1817-1908 and forced to move to Peguis First Nation) in the Selkirk area north of Winnipeg, Manitoba.
 His parents were Henry and Florence (née Mason) Sinclair.
 His siblings were Richard, Henry Jr. (Buddy) and Dianne.
 An older sister had died in infancy.
 Their mother, Florence, died in April 1952 following a stroke, and they were raised by their grandparents Henry James Sinclair and Catherine Simard in St. Peter's.

 After graduating from high school (Selkirk Collegiate Institute) as class valedictorian and Athlete of the Year in 1968, Sinclair attended the University of Manitoba's School of Physical Education, but left before graduating to take care of his ailing grandmother after his grandfather died in 1970.
 He then worked at the Selkirk Friendship Centre as an administrator and youth worker and was elected vice president of the Manitoba Métis Federation for the Interlake Region in 1971.
 In 1972, he went to work for Howard Pawley Q.C., who was at that time the Member of the Legislative Assembly for Selkirk and the Attorney General of Manitoba, as his executive assistant.

 In 1976, Sinclair continued his academic career at the University of Winnipeg, studying sociology and history.
 He then attended law school at the Faculty of Law at the University of Manitoba, and graduated in 1979, having won the A.J.
 Christie Prize, awarded to the top student in litigation, in his second year of legal studies.

 Sinclair also spent his teenage years as an air cadet with #6 Jim Whitecross Royal Canadian Air Cadet Squadron.